CPJPRINCE/opex_manifest_generator/README.md

 ## Why use this tool?

-This tool was primarily intended to allow users, to undertake larger uploads safetly utilising bulk ingests, utilising the Opex Ingest Workflow, with Folder Manifest's checked to ensure safe transfer.
+This tool was primarily intended to allow users, to undertake larger uploads safely utilising bulk ingests, utilising the Opex Ingest Workflow, with Folder Manifest's checked to ensure safe transfer.
 However, it has been tested as functioning with:
 - Bulk / Opex Ingest Workflow
 - PUT Tool / Auto Ingest Workflows
 - Manual Ingest